Installing, terminating, testing and certifying network cable infrastructure components

 Striving to deliver excellent and consistent levels of customer service is a vital part of the role.
 Installers work diligently to accurately interpret customer requirements and endeavour to meet high quality standards.

-Typical job titles include Network Cable Installer; Structured Cabling Installer; Telecomms Cable Installer.
+Typical job titles include Network Cable Installer; Structured Cabling Installer; Telecoms Cable Installer.

 K2.
 The principles associated with the transmission of digital information over copper cable networks and the impact poor-quality workmanship has on the communication link.
 Has a fundamental knowledge of Ohms Law and can recognise the changes in the electrical characteristics of copper cable caused through handling and installation irregularities